Salisbury - Nathan

 Salisbury - Nathan hosts a young demographic, positioning it in the bottom quartile nationwide

-Salisbury - Nathan has a median age of 34, which is slightly lower than Greater Brisbane's figure of 36 and substantially under Australia's 38 years.
-Compared to Greater Brisbane, Salisbury - Nathan has a higher proportion of residents aged 15-24 (15.7%) but fewer residents aged 65-74 (5.7%).
-Between the 2021 Census and the present day, the proportion of residents aged 15 to 24 has increased from 14.9% to 15.7%, while the proportion of residents aged 0 to 4 has declined from 6.5% to 5.6%.
-Population forecasts for the year 2041 indicate significant demographic changes for Salisbury - Nathan, with the strongest projected growth in the 45-54 age group, which is expected to grow by 26%, adding 264 residents to reach a total of 1,272.
-Conversely, both the 5-14 and 0-4 age groups are forecasted to decrease in number.
+Salisbury - Nathan has a median age of 34, which is younger than Greater Brisbane's figure of 36 and substantially under Australia's 38 years.
+Compared to Greater Brisbane, Salisbury - Nathan has a higher concentration of residents aged 15-24 (15.7%) but fewer residents aged 65-74 (5.7%).
+According to the 2021 Census, the population aged 15 to 24 has grown from 14.9% to 15.7%, while the 0 to 4 age group has declined from 6.5% to 5.6%.
+Population forecasts for 2041 indicate significant demographic changes in Salisbury - Nathan, with the strongest projected growth in the 45 to 54 age cohort (26%), adding 265 residents to reach 1,272.
+Conversely, both the 5 to 14 and 0 to 4 age groups are expected to have reduced numbers.

 Frequently Asked Questions - Age